Skip to Main Content

 This self-guided tour uses works of art to help you navigate through some of the public areas of the library.
 Many of the landmarks on this tour fall into one of two categories: Northwest Coast art and art created by Lewis & Clark students and faculty.
 (For a more complete inventory of art in the building, please visit Art in Watzek Library.)

 Library services and resources are mentioned along the way.
 However, some of these do not have a clear visual counterpart.
-To learn more about the library, please ask at the service desk.
-We would love to hear your questions!
+To learn more about the library, please ask at the service desk—we love hearing your questions!

 Begin on the main floor of the library, just inside the gates.
 (If you are starting in the lobby, take the elevator or stairs up one level.)

-As you enter the library atrium, you're immediately face-to-face with an unpainted totem pole by Lelooska, sometimes known as Don Smith or Chief Lelooska.
-Though his family was Cherokee, Lelooska became a prominent artist in the Northwest Coast style; ultimately, he was formally adopted into a Kwakiutl clan.
+Entering the library atrium, you're immediately face-to-face with an unpainted totem pole carved by Lelooska, also known as Chief Lelooska or Don Smith.
+Born into a family of partially Cherokee heritage, Lelooska became a prominent artist working in the Northwest Coast style; ultimately, he was formally adopted into a Kwakiutl clan.
 His family continues to operate an educational foundation in Ariel, Washington.
 On this unpainted pole, Raven sits atop a (mythical) Seabear.

 Unpainted pole, Lelooska (Don Smith), 2nd floor